zhenwei2972/FlutterWorkshop/workshop.md

-# Workshop Instructions
+# Session 1 Instructions

-In this workshop, we will discuss *insert your topic*.
+In this workshop, we will discuss *What is flutter and make our first flutter app*.

 | **Project Goal**              | *describe the goal of the project*                                    |
 | ----------------------------- | --------------------------------------------------------------------- |